 Since writing this, I have encountered a hands-on example of my role in the world.
 (God is quite good at reinforcing his message.)
 My granddaughter, Charis, and I had a bit of heated discussion over current events recently.
 This almost thirteen-year-old is very passionate about what she is learning about the world and wants to share it with everyone.
 She is finding her voice.
 I am so very proud of her.
 There were, however, a few places in her argument that didn’t resonate with me.
 Between her passionate way of arguing and her air of disrespect, I very much felt like Elisha.
 Walking away from the conversation seemed the preferable option.

-But then, God reminded me of my young adult years of words filled with an enthusiasm I desperately wanted others to hear and how I felt when they seemed to fall on deaf ears.
-He also pointed out my role as grandmother and one of the leaders of the family, and how I can help Charis move towards adulthood and maturity.
+But then, God reminded me of my young adult years and my words filled with an enthusiasm I desperately wanted others to hear and how I felt when they seemed to fall on deaf ears.
+He also pointed out my role as grandmother and how I can help Charis move towards adulthood and maturity.
 I am there to guide and love her as she works through learning to be a woman with strong opinions and convictions.
 I can be a safe place for her to express herself and practice speaking her mind.
 I want her to grow up to make a difference in the world.
 I need to do all I can to help her balance truth and love in a way others can hear her message.

 Please join me in prayer for the next generation and our role in their lives as they prepare to impact the world.